coopyey/ttrpg-campaign-site/content/Gatewalkers/Session Notes/Session 001.md

 Valen goes to the Western edge of town and learns abou tthe gang.

 - Very literal — a gang of 7 sisters
-- Oeprate for so long many have connections with the Oakstewards
+- Oprate for so long many have connections with the Oakstewards
-- No ties to Bowen — he will overthrow the kingdom & mess up business
+- No ties to Bolan — he will overthrow the kingdom & mess up business

-Valen wants to make it known he is looking for the Seven Sisters and interested in speaking with them to team up with them and stop Bowen from causing issues.
+Valen wants to make it known he is looking for the Seven Sisters and interested in speaking with them to team up with them and stop Bolan from causing issues.

 He does learn that the gorgas are the fey version of the fear of the dark and it is a family of creatures rather than one specific creature.